sja-thedude/sja-thedude/README.md

 ## <p align="center">Welcome To My Profile</p>

-💻 I am a **<i>Full Stack Software Developer</i>** with hands-on experience in developing simple, responsive and dynamic websites using PHP.
+💻 I am **<i>currently Technical Support Engineer and Full Stack Software Developer</i>** with hands-on experience in developing simple, responsive and dynamic websites using PHP.
 I also have experience in Game Development working on some games.
 I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.

 ## <p align="center">My Professional Stats</p>